ONLINE THERAPY & COUNSELLING FOR MUSLIM WOMEN

 Step 3

-During your first few sessions, we will explore your story in an empathetic way, and build a solid foundation for our work together.
+During your first few online appointments with me, we will explore your story in an empathetic way, and build a solid foundation for our work together.

-When you’re ready, we will then proceed to the active part of therapy & counselling, where real healing and transformation happen.
+Once you feel ready to so do, we will proceed to the active part of therapy & counselling, where real healing and transformation happen.

 FREQUENTLY ASKED QUESTIONS